 Have you been the victim of an attack by an aggressive dog?
-Bisnar Chase represents dog bite victims in California and has spent over thirty five years pursuing dog bite victim's rights.
-Call 1-800-561-4887 for a free consultation with an experienced dog bite lawyer to see if you have an injury case.
+Bisnar Chase represents dog bite victims in California and has spent more than 40 years fighting for the rights of dog attack victims.
+Call (800) 561-4887 for a free consultation with an experienced dog bite lawyer to see if you have an injury case.

 Since all dogs have a tendency to be aggressive at some point in their life, you can take steps to curb that aggression.
 Working with a trainer and understanding signals from your dog can be very helpful.
 Aggression triggers can then be avoided and hopefully will not lead to a dog bite.

 Aggression Caused by Medical Conditions

 The following is a list of diseases or illnesses, which can cause aggression in dogs:

 - Hypothyroidism: A condition in which the thyroid gland produces less of the hormone than normal.
 It is the most common hormonal disorder in dogs and usually develops between the ages of 4 and 10.